bblarsen-sci/bblarsen-sci.github.io/docs/visualizations/posts/240425_chimera_mean_effects.md

     <img src="/images/entry_tetramer_better.png" class="sm:w-1/6 md:w-1/4 lg:w-1/2"/>
 </div>

-<figcaption style="text-align: center; color: grey; font-size: smaller">Structure of the Nipah receptor binding protein colored by the average effects of mutations.</figcaption>

-<p>To map effects of DMS onto a protein in ChimeraX, you need a `.defattr` file in this format:</p>
+To map effects of DMS onto a protein in ChimeraX, you need a `.defattr` file in this format:

 ```tsv
 attribute: entry